 • Right-click on Catalyst Control Center and choose End task.

-If this doesn’t solve the issue, move to the next solution.
+If this doesn’t solve the issue, move on to the next solution.

 Another solution on how to repair the AMD Catalyst Control Center implies starting it from its original location.
 The problem might be that the desktop shortcut of the utility is corrupt.